LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/connecting-to-db/index.md

 Setting the value of the `connectionString` property using the values of the username and password is NOT a best practice.
 We regularly commit our code to Github, meaning anyone who reads the code in our repository can see the username and password.
 While you can do it for the applications in this class, you do not want to do it in the future.

 {{% notice blue "Note"  "rocket"%}}
-   To avoid this in the future, you can configure your `connectionString` string to reference environment variables.
+   To avoid this in the future, you can configure your `connectionString` string to reference **environment variables**.
 You then hide the appropriate info by setting the environment variable’s value equal to the password, for example.

+   We used the [documentation provided by Pomelo](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql#1-project-configuration) to code the current `connectionString`.

+   If you are interested in more secure methods of connection, see Microsoft's [documentation on Configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#environment-variables) to learn how to keep the username and password to your database safe and secure.

 {{% /notice %}}

-See Microsoft [documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#environment-variables) to learn how to keep the username and password to your database safe and secure.
+## Troubleshooting Your Connections

+If you are not able to connect your MVC project to your MySQL database, try the following:

+- Double check the username, password, and database name.

+- Check the versions of all the dependencies you added to your project.
+They should all be the same _major_ version.

+   - For example if you use Pomelo 6.0.2 with both Microsoft.EntityFrameworkCore.Relational and Microsoft.EntityFrameworkCore.Design 6.0.10.
+These are all contained within version 6 and should work.
+   - If one of them was version 7.0.3, this discrepancy _may_ be cause errors.

+   Use the [NuGet manager](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio) to verify and set versions.
+You can install higher versions or lower versions as needed.

 ## Check Your Understanding